Connor Thomas L. O Sells 40,000 Shares of PBF Energy Inc. (NYSE:PBF) Stock

 Institutional Inflows and Outflows

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Creekmur Asset Management LLC purchased a new stake in PBF Energy during the 4th quarter valued at about $29,000.
-Fifth Third Bancorp lifted its stake in PBF Energy by 39.8% during the 3rd quarter.
-Fifth Third Bancorp now owns 808 shares of the oil and gas company’s stock valued at $43,000 after acquiring an additional 230 shares during the period.
-Fortitude Family Office LLC bought a new position in PBF Energy during the 4th quarter valued at about $44,000.
-Nelson Van Denburg & Campbell Wealth Management Group LLC bought a new position in PBF Energy during the 1st quarter valued at about $48,000.
-Finally, Farther Finance Advisors LLC lifted its stake in PBF Energy by 473.5% during the 2nd quarter.
-Farther Finance Advisors LLC now owns 1,210 shares of the oil and gas company’s stock valued at $50,000 after acquiring an additional 999 shares during the period.
-89.56% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Moneta Group Investment Advisors LLC bought a new stake in shares of PBF Energy during the 4th quarter valued at about $412,454,000.
+Norges Bank bought a new stake in shares of PBF Energy during the 4th quarter valued at about $54,832,000.
+Vanguard Group Inc. boosted its position in shares of PBF Energy by 9.6% during the 1st quarter.
+Vanguard Group Inc. now owns 12,265,760 shares of the oil and gas company’s stock valued at $298,916,000 after acquiring an additional 1,077,287 shares during the last quarter.
+Acadian Asset Management LLC boosted its position in shares of PBF Energy by 1,112.3% during the 3rd quarter.
+Acadian Asset Management LLC now owns 966,324 shares of the oil and gas company’s stock valued at $51,718,000 after acquiring an additional 886,617 shares during the last quarter.
+Finally, AQR Capital Management LLC boosted its position in shares of PBF Energy by 253.1% during the 1st quarter.
+AQR Capital Management LLC now owns 1,156,262 shares of the oil and gas company’s stock valued at $49,569,000 after acquiring an additional 828,787 shares during the last quarter.
+Hedge funds and other institutional investors own 89.56% of the company’s stock.

 PBF Energy Company Profile